do-community/demo-app/README.md

 * Under "Add your SSH keys", select an existing SSH key or click the "New SSH Key" button and enter a public key.
 This should be a public SSH key of your own.
 You will need this in order to connect to the bastion host.

-* Under "Finalize and create" and "Choose a hostname", give your Droplet a more appropriate name - "bastion" would be a good name.
+* Under "Finalize and create" and "Choose a hostname", give your Droplet a more appropriate name - "bastion" would be a pretty good one.

 * Click "Create".